crunchyroll/android-library-release-script/README.md

 optional arguments:
   -h, --help                show this help message and exit

-  --dry-run                 Run the script with all command line actions
+  --dry-run                 Run the script with all actions disabled.
+Use this
-                            disabled (e.g 'git', 'hub', 'gradlew').
-Local
-                            files will still be modified (e.g
-                            'gradle.properties', 'CHANGELOG.md').
-Use this to
-                            understand which actions would have been executed.
+                            to understand which actions would have been executed.

   --ticket TICKET           Ticket number to use when creating the version
                             bump PR.
 Default is GUNDROID-88.